bellpepper91/beng183/final.md

 DNA is eluted.

 Sequencing Library Preparation varies depending on which platform is used however a common option is paired-end Illumina sequencing, which requires poly-A tails capped with adapters.
-Paired-end sequencing is chosen to provide more information on the location of the fragments.
+Paired-end sequencing is chosen to provide more information on the location of the fragments, but can be forgone in very high resolution studies in which fragments are less than 100 bp in length.

 ---